phosseini/frontierscience/README.md

 ## Overview

-FrontierScience is a benchmark for evaluating AI on expert-level scientific reasoning:
+FrontierScience is a benchmark for evaluating AI on expert-level scientific reasoning, introduced by OpenAI in their blog post [*Evaluating AI's ability to perform scientific research tasks*](https://openai.com/index/frontierscience/).

+This repository provides an implementation for running the FrontierScience benchmark using the dataset released by OpenAI on their [Hugging Face account](https://huggingface.co/datasets/openai/frontierscience).

 - **Olympiad Track**: 100 international olympiad-level problems (short answer format)
 - **Research Track**: 60 PhD-level research sub-problems (open-ended, rubric-graded)